glasklart/hd/README.md

 If AppInfo tells you that `IconFiles` is 'Unknown', scroll down to the bottom of that screen and tap 'Open in iFile'.

-Once iFile opens, there should be a folder with the name of your app (in the above example it would be `RunKeeper.app`).
+Once iFile opens, in the list of files should be a folder with the name of your app (in the above example it would be `RunKeeper.app`).
 You'll want to tap on that folder.

 In the folder that opens, you'll see a long list of files.
 You're looking for one called `Info.plist`.
 Tap on that.